 Amanda received her Bachelor of Science in Exercise Science at Gonzaga University, where she also competed at the Division I level and served as captain for the cross country and track teams.
 She went on to receive her Doctorate of Physical Therapy at Creighton University in Omaha, Nebraska.
 While at Creighton, she had the opportunity to work as a physical therapist in the Dominican Republic and is proficient in medical Spanish.

-When she isn’t at the clinic, Amanda enjoys training for marathons and triathlons, cooking and baking, and exploring the Seattle and the great outdoors with her husband and greyhound.
+When she isn’t at the clinic, Amanda enjoys training for marathons and triathlons, cooking and baking, and exploring the great outdoors with her husband and greyhound.

 Board Certified Clinical Specialist in Orthopaedic Physical Therapy